Roblox/avatar/InGameAvatarEditor/README.md

+This content may be out-of-date.
+For up-to-date resources on the Avatar Editor Service, see [Avatar Editor Service](https://create.roblox.com/docs/avatar/characters/avatar-editor-service).

 # AvatarEditorInGame

 A port of an older version of the App Avatar Editor made to work in game using the developer avatar editor APIs.